-Manchester United are 'not having' Leicester win the Premier League title this weekend, says Rio Ferdinand
+Manchester United must not let Leicester win the Premier League title at Old Trafford this weekend, says Rio Ferdinand.

 The Foxes need just two more points to win their first ever top division title, meaning victory in Sunday’s match against Manchester United will be enough.